allanrehhoff/framework/README.md

 - footer.tpl.php (Required)
 - (default-route).tpl.php (Required) (default-route indicates a filename matching the configured default route.)
 - notfound.tpl.php (Required)
-- THEMENAME.theme.jsonc (Required) (This is the per-theme configurations)
+- THEMENAME.theme.jsonc (Required) (This is the per-theme configurations, this file should be located in the config/ directory)

 Theme configuration files must be located in the **storage/config directory**